ntson2002/re-tagging/lstm-tagger-v4/README.md

 ## Train a model

 To train your own model, you need to use the train.py script and provide the location of the training, development and testing set.
-The following script will train the model to recognize RE part at layer 3 which used word, syntactic features and tag of layer 1,2 as features:
+The following script will train the model to recognize RE parts at layer 3 which uses word, syntactic features and tag of layer 1,2 as features (see parameter `--external_features`):

 ```
 #!/bin/bash